-- establishing and fostering credibility within the water management area - establishing, overseeing and providing support to water user associations, (except those that manage government waterworks or have government guaranteed loans) - ensuring co-ordination between water management institutions and relevant government departments and organs of state in the water management area, and
+- establishing and fostering credibility within the water management area - establishing, overseeing and providing support to water user associations, - ensuring co-ordination between water management institutions and relevant government departments and organs of state in the water management area, and - establishing and maintaining stakeholder consultation fora and mechanisms, with a particular focus on ensuring the participation of poor and marginalised communities.

-Due to the different contexts of the two water management areas under the jurisdiction of the Breede-Gouritz CMA, it may be necessary to split this unit in two, with one focusing on Breede and the other on the Gouritz.
+Due to the different contexts of the four water management areas under the jurisdiction of the Breede-Olifants CMA, it may be necessary to split this unit in four, with one focusing on the Breede, one on the Gouritz, one on the Berg and one on the Olifants.

-In the Gouritz WMA, the initial focus should be on coordination and mobilisation of stakeholders, including focusing on building legitimacy and strategic relationships with key partner institutions, and establish and supporting consultative bodies such as forums.
+The initial focus, after expanding the Breede-Gouritz CMA's WMA to include the Berg-Olifants WMA, should be on coordination and mobilisation of stakeholders, including focusing on building legitimacy and strategic relationships with key partner institutions, and establish and supporting consultative bodies such as forums.

-7.1.3 Information Management
+7.1.3 Data Management

-Data and information acquisition, management and sharing/dissemination is a key to fulfilling the role of the Breede-Gouritz CMA.
-The information management functional area will focus on providing comprehensive and consistent information at all levels, set-up effective information systems, including establishing strategic interfaces with DWA information systems where necessary to improve access to information by stakeholders.
+Data and information acquisition, management and sharing/dissemination is a key to fulfilling the role of the Breede-Olifants CMA.
+The information management functional area will focus on providing comprehensive and consistent information at all levels, expand the current information systems to ensure effectiveness, including establishing strategic interfaces with DWS information systems where necessary to improve access to information by stakeholders.
 The key aspects of this function are set out below:

-- Monitoring systems: the CMA must put in place the necessary monitoring of water use and resource status that they need to perform their functions, over and above the national monitoring conducted by DWA; - Data and information systems: the CMA must put in place the necessary databases and information systems to capture the relevant data to be provided by DWA from the national information system and from their own monitoring systems.
+- Monitoring systems: the CMA must expand on the existing monitoring of water use and resource status that they need to perform their functions, over and above the national monitoring conducted by DWS. - Data and information systems: the CMA must put in place the necessary databases and information systems to capture the relevant data to be provided by DWS from the national information system and from their own monitoring systems.
 These must cover water use (registration and authorisation), and resource status (water quality and quantity).
-These systems must interface effectively with the DWA systems and with other related CMA systems.
-DWA will need to put in place appropriate protocols to ensure that this is possible. - Information assessment: The CMA must be in a position to analyse the information to provide trends and evaluation assessment to the planning and management sections so that they are able to respond appropriately to ensuring effective use and management of water resources.
+These systems must interface effectively with the DWS systems and with other related CMA systems.
+DWS will need to put in place appropriate protocols to ensure that this is possible. - Information assessment: The CMA must be in a position to analyse the information to provide trends and evaluation assessment to the planning and management sections so that they are able to respond appropriately to ensuring effective use and management of water resources.